mgtrrz/echome/README.md

 ecHome uses the `libvirt-python` library to coordinate virtual machine management with the Libvirt API.
 The `VmManager` class in `./echome/backend/vm_manager.py` has methods that create, terminate, and get information about a virtual machine using Libvirt.

-There is not yet a web server installed or configured to serve requests to the Python API.
-See the section below for running the API in debug mode using Flask's built-in webserver.
+In front of the API is UWSGI and Nginx that serves requests to the ecHome API and the instance metadata API.

 Code for all of the services exists in `./echome/backend/`